iheartjs-dev/cypress-realworld-app/README.md

 - The local JSON database located in [data/database.json](./data/database.json) and is managed with [lowdb].

-- The database is [reseeded](./data/dev-seed.json) each time the application is started (via `yarn dev`).
+- The database is [reseeded](./data/dev-seed.json) each time the application is started (via `npm run dev`).
 Database seeding is done in between each [Cypress End-to-End test](./cypress/tests).

 - Updates via the React frontend are sent to the [Express][express] server and handled by a set of [database utilities](backend/database.ts)

-- Generate a new database using `yarn db:seed`.
+- Generate a new database using `npm run db:seed`.

-- An [empty database seed](./data/empty-seed.json) is provided along with a script (`yarn start:empty`) to view the application without data.
+- An [empty database seed](./data/empty-seed.json) is provided along with a script (`npm run start:empty`) to view the application without data.

 ## Additional NPM Scripts